-There are five types of admission into the College of Graduate Studies.
+There are five types of admission into Graduate Studies.
 Each type of admission, as outlined below, enables students to take graduate course work through Central Michigan University.
 International Students are not typically considered for non-degree or concurrent admission.
 If you are unsure which type of admission applies to you, please contact

 Status may be granted to students who meet all university and program requirements for admission and who are selected by faculty for admission into graduate programs.
 Program requirements are available on the web for the program of interest.

 Status may be granted to students who faculty feel will succeed in a graduate program, but who may not meet all the requirements for regular admission.
 Students who are admitted with stipulations must meet specific stipulations (such as completion of undergraduate prerequisites, demonstration of English language proficiency, successful completion of graduate course work, demonstration of behavioral skills appropriate within a profession, etc) prior to being granted regular admission.
 Students must obtain regular admission status in order to be granted a degree or graduate certificate.

 Status may be granted to students who are not admitted into specific graduate programs.
 Prospective students should apply for non-degree status if they are undecided about program choice, are not interested in earning a graduate certificate or degree, or do not meet specific requirements of a program.
 Students granted non-degree admission must apply for regular admission into graduate programs to ensure graduate course work is counted toward a graduate certificate or degree.